fbpx

 • Arts and cultural organizations in any arts discipline (literature, performing arts, visual arts, traditional arts, multidisciplinary arts, etc.) or nonprofit organizations that provide arts programming (social service agencies, etc.)

-• Priority will be given to applicants who have not received a GIG Fund grant in the past two years.
+• Priority will be given to new applicants to the program.

 • Organizations applying for GIG Fund grants should not have any overdue reports or funding moratoria with Arts Midwest.